-This page contains a list of some of my writing and speaking, not including my technical publications and talks.
-You can read what other people have said about me here.
+This page contains a list of some of my writing (not including my technical publications).
+Underneath, you can read some of the nice things other people have said about my writing.

 Books